JUST A MINUTE

 Begin with the feet together and hands by the sides.
-Jump on the spot, landing with the feet apart and hands raised so that the arms and legs form an X. Jump again landing back in the first position.This counts as 1 jumping jack.
+Jump on the spot like the teacher in the picture, landing with the feet apart and hands raised so that the arms and legs form an X. Jump again landing back in the first position.This counts as one jumping jack.

 Activity 3: Re-estimate a minute

 How could you make your estimates more accurate?
 There are 60 seconds in a minute.
 Another method of estimating time is to count one one thousand, two one thousands, three one thousands and so on up to 60 one thousands.
 Alternatively count ‘one Mississippi, two Mississippi,’ etc. up to 60 Mississippi.

 Repeat Activity 1 and compare the accuracy with your first attempt.
 Which method was the best?

 On Friday 10 November 2017 this MathsFun Guinness World Record attempt lesson involved 8309 learners from 8 countries.
 Thank you to Caroline Bubblz Ainslie, Marion Freeman and Cherri Moseley.